ChristianKlass/home-media-server/readme.md

 So as you can see, it's as simple as adding a new volume (via the `volumes` key), and changing the service definition to use the new volume (via the `- 'loki-config:/etc/loki:ro'`).

 ## Before You Start
+Here are some prerequistes you need to install before you can use this Home Media Server.

+### Environment Variables
 You need to add the following to your environment variables.
 I don't know the best way to do it, but I use the `/etc/environment` file.
 If the file doesn't exist, create it:
 ```
 TZ=Asia/Singapore # Change this to your timezone in this format